Genus zero transverse foliations for weakly convex Reeb flows on the tight $3$-sphere: Proof of Theorem

 exponentially asymptotic to $P_{3,j}$ at its positive puncture $+\infty.$ Moreover, each plane $\tilde w_{j,m\tau}$ satisfies the compactness property described in Proposition \ref{prop:convergence_of_planes}-(iv).

 \end{enumerate}

-\item[(iii)] Every finite energy $\widetilde J$-holomorphic curve described above satisfies ${\rm wind}_\pi =0,$ so that its projection to $S^3$ is transverse to the Reeb vector field of $\lambda.$ \end{enumerate} Consequently, the projection $\mathcal{F}$ of the finite energy foliation $\tilde{\mathcal{F}}$ to $S^3$ provides the transverse foliation as in Theorem \ref{main1}. \end{thm}
+\item[(iii)] Every finite energy $\widetilde J$-holomorphic curve described above satisfies ${\rm wind}_\pi =0,$ so that its projection to $S^3$ is transverse to the Reeb vector field of $\lambda.$ \end{enumerate} Consequently, the projection $\mathcal{F}$ of the finite energy foliation $\tilde{\mathcal{F}}$ to $S^3$ provides the weakly convex foliation as in Theorem \ref{main1}. \end{thm}